 A. General.
 Each year the President & Chief Executive Officer shall prepare an annual budget for the forthcoming fiscal year that will be presented to the Board of Commissioners.
 The President & Chief Executive Officer will work with the Board in setting strategic objectives, update the Agency's long range planning document, and prepare both an operating and capital budget.
 The operating budget shall include proposed expenditures for current operations during the ensuing fiscal year and the method of financing such expenditures.
-The capital budget shall include capital expenditures for a 3-year period and the proposed method of financing such expenditures.
+The capital budget shall include capital nd 09/23/22)